 How to Choose Tile

-Here are some simple tips will lower the decision stresses and make shopping for tile less daunting.
+Here are some simple tips that will lower the decision stresses and make shopping for tiles less daunting.

 - Good planning is good tiling.

 - Take samples from the store and experiment with different tile patterns.
 Use a representative quantity to truly get the idea of the final look.

 - Draw out and plan of how the cut tiles will place in the corners.
 Try to avoid less than a half tile in those areas.

 - Folds: Imagine the tile is made of paper and it folds around a corner... better for pattern tile.

 - Short tile: Cut as an abrupt finish works better on Non-Pattern tile.

 - Measure & plan where faucets, spouts, brackets, and shelves need to be placed.
 Choose a tile size that allows you to grow a hole from the edge of a tile then place a hole in the middle.

 - If mid tile holes are unavoidable diamond hole saws are available.